 This is an important finding as THC is only found in high levels in marijuana not in industrial hemp.
 If you didn’t know, marijuana and hemp are both part of the cannabis family of plants, but they are not the same; they are different strains of the same plant, bred in different ways to produce different levels of different compounds.

 Most hemp oil contains less than 0.3% THC, so there’s zero psychoactive effect, meaning no “high.”
-Making hemp a suitable substitute for those wanting to regulate sleep without the long-term implications of marijuana high in the cannabinoid THC.
+Making hemp a good substitute for those wanting to regulate sleep without the side effects and long-term implications of marijuana high in the cannabinoid THC.

 Several varieties of sleep apnea are triggered by serotonin imbalances.
 When we provide the body with enough cannabinoids to activate the ECS, we can allow the ECS to go to work on the imbalance and core of the problem at hand.
 That is why cannabinoid-rich hemp oil is so powerful.